 Railways and its part in this project.
-When I posed the question about Guilford and how full indenmification from Amtrak.
-The track is meant to handle slower freight equipment so \$38 million in track improvements would be needed for passenger rail traffic."
-It concerns me that there is no real evidence that Pan Am has changed it's ways.
-According to your representative at the public meeting, Pan Am Railways has not agreed to pay any ofthe costs ofthis project.
+When I posed the question about Guilford and how to your representative at the public meeting, Pan Am Railways has not agreed to pay any ofthe costs ofthis project.
 On the local level, Pan Am railways has not been a good neighbor.
 It has owed back taxes in upwards of \$300,000 to the town of Deerfield.
+Pan

-Pan release dated March n rd 2009 from Atty.
+Guilford refuses to pay any of the costs of upgrading the tracks and is demanding full release dated March n rd 2009 from Atty.
 General Martha Coakley, "A Middlesex Superior Court Jury convicted a New Hampshire railway company, and three of its subsidiaries, of failing to report a hazardous spill and contamination on its rail yard property in Ayer.
 Pan Am Railways, Inc., ofNashua, NH, a privately-owned freight railroad that services northern New England, from Mattawamkeag, Maine, to Rotterdam